-In this Annual Report on Form 10-K, including "Business" in Item 1, "Risk Factors" in Item 1A, and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Item 7, and the documents incorporated by reference herein, The Oncology Institute, Inc. ("TOI", "we", or "our") make forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+In this Annual Report on Form 10-K, including "Business" in Item 1, "Risk Factors" in Item 1A, and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Item 7, and the documents incorporated by reference herein, we make forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements relate to expectations for future financial performance, business strategies or expectations for our business.
 These statements may be preceded by, followed by or include the words "may," "might," "will," "will likely result," "should," "estimate," "plan," "project," "forecast," "intend," "expect," "anticipate," "believe," "seek," "continue," "target" or similar expressions.